Stylback/home-server/README.md

 This will have created a keypair, one public key names _keyname.pub_ and one private key just named _keyname_.
 You can verify this by running `cd ~/.ssh` followed by `ls -la`.

 Now lets copy the __public__ key to our server.
-On the client, run `ssh-copy-id -i ~/.ssh/_keyname_.pub _alias_`, replacing the _keyname_ and _alias_ with whatever you chose earlier.
+On the client, run `ssh-copy-id -i ~/.ssh/keyname.pub alias`, replacing the _keyname_ and _alias_ with whatever you chose earlier.

 If you chose a passphrase for the key you will be prompted for it now.

-Verify that the key works by connecting to the server with `ssh _alias_`.
+Verify that the key works by connecting to the server with `ssh alias`.
 If the keys have been exchanged correctly you should not be prompted for a password.

 ### Part 4: Hardening

 Now that we can connect to the server using our SSH-key, we will make some security enhancement to prevent brute-forcing and root access.

 On your client, connect to the server and run `sudo nano /etc/ssh/sshd_config`.
 Search after the line with `PermitRootLogin`, uncomment it and change it to `PermitRootLogin no`.
 Then search for `PasswordAuthentication`, uncomment and change it to `PasswordAuthentication no`.
-Finally, find the line with Port, uncomment and change it from 22 to another port of your choice (__remember to change the port number for your alias aswell!__).
+Finally, find the line with Port, uncomment and change it from 22 to another port of your choice (_remember to change the port number for your alias aswell!_).

 Save and exit.